shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 4. After the war, the military took charge in developing electronic computers in national research labs.
 There, many academics saw the potential of computers in research, and built computers which could be programmed (by manipulating physical wires).
 5. In the 40/50s, the **Von Neumann architecture** is proposed, and we are introduced to computers which can execute code and manipulate data.
 These computers were programmable in machine language.
 6. As hardware became faster, programs were developed to encode a programming language into machine code.
 Later, **high-level programming languages** were developed.

+In the early days (1960s), computers were extremely large and expensive; they costed more than the average salary of its users.
+Therefore, the computer's time was more important than the user's time.
+To minimize the costs, large institutions who owned these computers gave *usage time* to researchers (and users) and biiled them for the time used (*time-sharing*).
+To maximize the profit, it was crucial for them to ensure that the computer was running as much as possible (any time the computer was not running, it was missing out on profit).

 1960s:
 In the early days, computers were large and extremely expensive (more than the salaries of its users).
 Thus, the computer's time was more important than the user's time.
 Therefore, many large institution gave *time* to researchers and billed them for the time used (time-sharing).
 It was crucial to make sure that the computer was running constantly (to keep costs down).
 Thus, it was crucial to make sure our programs ran as fast as possible.
 Input/Output was unheard of; users would program/debug on paper (as it was extremely expensive to spend time programming directly on a computer) using FORTRAN, COBOL, etc..
 Programs would then be transferred on a punchcards (each holding 40B).!
 ![](Assets/OS_History.png)